skojaku/qstest/README.txt

   setup.py - Python code to install this package.

-  requirements.txt - Script for pip (a package manager for Python)
+  requirements.txt - Script for pip (a package manager for Python).

-  test.py - Test code for Travis CI
+  test.py - Test code for Travis CI (a testing program).

-  .gitignore - Configuration file for GitHub
+  .gitignore - Configuration file for GitHub.

-  .travis.yml - Configuration file for Travis CI
+  .travis.yml - Configuration file for Travis CI (a testing program)

   qstest/ - Python codes of the (q, s)-test: